WashingtonSTEM/H2P_Public/README.md

 and expertise, working together to identify impactful school-level changes.
 * Change School Culture

-These resources should be used to analzye strengths and weaknesses of the school system, not individual students, families, or staff.
+These resources should be used to analyze strengths and weaknesses of the school system, not individual students, families, or staff.

-Washington STEM's Highschool to Postsecondary Collaborative (H2PC) Survey Analysis Templates © 2025 is licensed under Attribution-NonCommercial 4.0 International.
+Washington STEM's High School to Postsecondary Collaborative (H2PC) Survey Analysis Templates © 2025 is licensed under Attribution-NonCommercial 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/
 ### Suggested Citation: